solarslurpi/LeafSpaV2/Readme.md

 To view files (photos for example) on a Windows PC, I installed the SMB service following [these instructions](https://pimylifeup.com/raspberry-pi-samba/).

 # Photosynthesis
+My job is to increase the photosynthetic process.
 ![photosynthesis](images\photosynthesis.jpg)
+I'll do this by optimizing these environmental factors:
+- temperature
+- humidity
+- light level
+- CO2 level
+## CO2 Level
+During photosynthesis, plants take in CO2 and water.
+Research (in my case Google searches) point out plants will give a 30% bigger yield if we increase the amount of CO2 to between 800 ppm and 1,200 ppm during photosynthesis.
+Photosynthesis occurs when there is light.
+So the additional CO2 is only needed when the grow lights are on.